bjarzynski/KrakenProject/README.md

-# Kraken Assessment
+# WebSocket tests example

 ### How to execute using Docker:
-docker build --tag kraken-docker-test .
+docker build --tag websocket-example-test .
-docker run kraken-docker-test
+docker run websocket-example-test

 ### Pre-requisites for executing on local:
 JDK 15